iholston/lol-bot/README.md

 >[!NOTE]
 >Due the release of [Valorant's Vanguard anti-cheat for League of Legends](https://support-leagueoflegends.riotgames.com/hc/en-us/articles/24169857932435-Riot-Vanguard-FAQ-League-of-Legends), it is NOT recommended to run this bot on Windows.
-It will most likely result in a four month hardware ID ban (VAN 152).
-Instead, run the bot on macOS.

 <p align="center">
   <a href="https://github.com/iholston/lol-bot">